akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 4. Click on `...` in the top right corner of your screen.
 5. Click on `Delete`.
 ![Delete a connection](../img/delete-a-connection.png)
 6. A popin asks you for confirmation.
-Click on `Delete`.
+Again click on `Delete`.

 As a result, your connection will be deleted.
 It means that:
 - you will no longer be able to follow its data flows inside the [Data flows dashboard](connection-dashboard.html),